 Asset management is an intriguing field.
-We can imagine it as a mixture of:
+We can think of it as a mixture of:

 - strategic thinking

-This means working with technical elements and collecting asset data.
+This means working with technical elements and collecting asset data is 100% demanded.

-Models are key helpers when making decisions on the base of the information received.
+Models are key helpers when making decisions based on the information received.
 The decisions themselves must be related to the objectives of the stakeholders.

-What do they want to do with an asset?
+What do they want to achieve with an asset?

-If the asset does not achieve the specified % of utilization, then it has failed expectations.
-In this case, an analysis of the activity of the asset is made to understand the reason for its failure and to find a solution to the problem.
+If the specified percent of utilization isn’t met, then the asset has failed shareholders’ expectations.
+In this case, an analysis of the activity is made to understand the reason for its failure and to find a solution to the problem.

 In this chapter you will: